CMedrado/IronBank/README.md

 ## 💻 About

 The API was created to simulate a digital bank, through account management.
-It was built following the RESTful API Design and clean architecture concepts. <br />
+It was built following the RESTful API.
+Design and clean architecture concepts. <br />
-Public image available on [Docker Hub](https://hub.docker.com/r/rafaelcmedrado/desafio)
+Public image available on [Docker Hub](https://hub.docker.com/r/rafaelcmedrado/desafio).

 ## Table of Contents